 Health insurance liens and subrogation explained

 It's one of the most confusing parts of settlement, and it's definitely one of the most frustrating.
 You're thinking, "I paid my premiums.
 Why does my insurance company get to take money out of my settlement?"
 The answer has to do with how the legal system prevents people from being paid twice for the same injury.
-And while it might feel unfair, understanding how it works takes away a lot of the shock.
+Understanding how it works takes away a lot of the shock.

 What a Lien Actually Is